cayton10/MUIT/README.md

 #### 1.26.2021

 All relevant software information except Department can successfully be added to DB.
 Future meetings needed to determine strict business rules for department and how to proceed.

+## ToDo's:

+### Smart Searching (Predictive Text)

+Need to implement smart searching for fields:
+- Software Category
+- Software Package Alternatives
+- Associated Search Terms
+- Department

+Employing predictive `TAB` text will reduce errors on user input.

+### Download location

+Change wording for this link location.
+Make it clear that the information to enter should be the page containing the download link, not the link itself.

+### Department Table

+A list of departments will be needed to move forward with this feature.